 After feeling a tad guilty for unfollowing said six-pack, I started to wonder whether I was the one who was missing a trick here.
 Maybe it was judgmental and ignorant to think somebody can’t be friends with a virtual chicken.
 And maybe I could even learn a thing or two about love and kindness from cleaning up some pixelated poop.

-So, as the first in a series of articles on friendship after the age of 30, I’ve investigated some of the external conditions necessary for making new friends, and whether it is indeed possible to become friends with a robot.
+So, as the first in a series of articles on how to make friends as an adult, I’m investigating some of the external conditions necessary for making new friends, and whether it is indeed possible to become friends with a robot.

 Here are the seven lessons I learnt.
 You may not like them.